ButinVladimir/cyberiada/ROADMAP.md

 ### City of Dreams

-City of Dreams has 4-6 random factions.
-Unlike most other cities, City of Dreams has repeatable rewards, allowing farming them by getting previous levels of credibility repeatedly.
-City of Dreams does not have upper difficulty level.

-City of Dreams will reward player 1 skill and 1 attribute points for each level of completion.

-### City of Dreams

-City of Dreams has 4-6 random factions.
-Unlike most other cities, City of Dreams has repeatable rewards, allowing farming them by getting previous levels of credibility repeatedly.
-City of Dreams does not have upper difficulty level.
+City of Dreams has 4-6 random factions and a lot of regions.
+Unlike most other cities, City of Dreams has no cap on difficulty level.

-City of Dreams will reward player 1 skill and 1 attribute points for each level of completion.

 ### Science city

 Science city has two factions: **Gamma security** and random.
 Training facilities of max quality are available here from the start.
 It has large number of training facilities.

-Completing science city will unlock training facility usage and reward player with additional training facilities for each level of completion.
+Completing science city will reward player with higher starting quality of training facilities.
 Maximum 6 levels are available.

 ### Smuggler's city

 Smuggler's city has two factions: **placeholder** and random.
 Crew members here can be hired with equipment of max quality and arms shops are available immediately with max quality.

-Completing smuggler's city will reward player with ability to hire crew members with higher quality of equipment and increase starting quality of weapon shops.
+Completing smuggler's city will reward player with ability to hire crew members with higher quality of equipment and increase starting quality cap of equipment to purchase.
 Maximum 6 levels are available.

 ### Cyborg city